 Paul Brown J.P.

 Paul has been a magistrate since 1984 and is currently the chair of the Humber Bench.
 As a Justice of the Peace, Paul has a wealth of experience in tackling situations strategically and the variety of roles he has held over his working life have given him a vast experience in dealing with the public, staffing issues, diversity, training, monitoring and problem solving.
 He has been an Ofsted inspector, a sales and marketing manager for a large international company and the Managing Director and Chairman of the Institute of Swimming

 Steve is the Principal of Newington Academy in Hull and is on the board of Academies Enterprise Trust.
 He has held a range of leadership positions in schools since leaving industry to train as a teacher.
 Steve has been a team leader for end of key stage marking programmes and brings with him a range of experiences of the academies sector.

 Tony is a fully qualified chartered accountant with extensive experience in both industry and audit.
-He is currently employed as the Head of Finance for a housing partnership and previously worked as Finance Director for Beverley Building Society.
+He is currently employed as the CFO for a 6th form college and previously work as Head of Finance for a housing partnership and Finance Director for Beverley Building Society.
 Tony has a wealth of knowledge in financial and regulatory matters, including the requirements of internal and external audit.
 He has been a governor in schools and also a non-exec director of a computer software company.

 Paul is currently the Information Service Change Programme and Projects Team Manager for a large utilities company.
 He has a background in IT, property, programme and change management working across a wide range of service areas and industries.
 Paul has considerable procurement, contract negotiation, people, leadership, strategy and partnership working experience at both senior management and board level.